Kemerd/nihon_dojo_site/public/assets/docs/privacy_policy.md

 You may have the right to restrict or object to our processing of your personal information in certain circumstances.

 ### 6.5 Exercising Your Rights
-To exercise these rights, please contact us at support@nihondojo.com.
+To exercise these rights, please contact us at support@novabox.digital.
 Please note that these rights are not absolute, and we may be entitled to refuse requests where exceptions apply.

 ## 7. Opt-Out Provisions